RohaanJohn/RohaanJohn/README.md

 Hi!
 I am a second year computer science student at Mar Baselios College of Engineering and Technology, Trivandrum.
 I am a Django developer.
 I have made REST APIs using Django REST Framework and dynamic websites using Django Web Framework.

 Currently, my interest lies in the field of machine learning.
-I have created sequential models and further trained them using Tensorflow to make accurate predictions for different instances.
+So far, I learnt how to create sequential models and further train them using Tensorflow to make accurate predictions for different instances.
 I am familiar with Python, Java and C as well.
 My aim is to create applications that are unique and beneficial for others.

 # ⭐ Featured Projects: